 Regulatory priorities

-Our risk focus radar is a combination of our view of key priorities and an extract from the UK Regulatory Initiatives Grid (where key milestone or formal engagement is planned), representing the risks and key priorities for 2023 and 2024 raised by the FCA, PRA and other leading UK regulatory bodies.
+Our risk focus radar combines our view of key priorities with an extract from the UK Regulatory Initiatives Grid (where key milestone or formal engagement is planned), representing the risks and key priorities for 2022 raised by the FCA (Financial Conduct Authority), PRA (Prudential Regulation Authority) and leading UK regulatory bodies.

 Cross sector priorities